-The mandate to diligently and dutifully address and engage "the intellectual currents of the day" was laid down for us in the university's foundational
+The mandate to diligently and dutifully address and engage "the intellectual currents of the day" was laid down for us in the university's foundational charter of 1647.

 Establishing and maintaining values like comprehensive equal opportunity and sustainable family-friendly policies for employees and students demands a great deal of effort, but we are happy to put in the time to make them a reality.
 Our commitment to family issues has been rewarded since 2005 with certification as a family-friendly university.
 The initial steps towards this distinction were a series of structural improvements including the deregulation of core working hours, the expansion of childcare availability, and the establishment of the Family Services Office.

 The most recent re-certifi cations in 2012 and 2015 acknowledge not only the ways that increasingly flexible studies benefit lifelong learning, but also efforts towards contact networks and re-entry programmes, and a focus on the topic of elder care.
-A further milestone on the path to fulfilling our centuries-old commitment is represented by the establishment of the KinderVilla which provides day care and kindergarten education for the children of both university students and staff.
+A further milestone on the path to fulfilling our centuries-old commitment is represented by the establishment of the KinderVilla, a facility which provides day care and kindergarten education for the children of both university students and staff.
 Beginning in 2017, this offering has been rounded out by a large-scale day care facility located at the ERBA.